quijaman1988/SusanBuckDWAnotes/03_Laravel/99_Extras/OpenSSL-update-and-Composer.md

 >> &ldquo;*OpenSSL is an open-source implementation of the SSL and TLS protocols.
 The core library, written in the C programming language, implements basic cryptographic functions and provides various utility functions.
 Wrappers allowing the use of the OpenSSL library in a variety of computer languages are available.*&rdquo; -[wikipedia: OpenSSL](https://en.wikipedia.org/wiki/OpenSSL)

+## Preface
-*Preface: If you have insight into best security practices regarding the following topic, I'd love to hear your thoughts.
-Don't hesitate to contact me to discuss.*
+If you have insight into best security practices regarding the following topic, I'm open to hearing your thoughts.
+Don't hesitate to contact me to discuss.

----
+## Summary
+Installing Composer on Mac will tell you your OpenSSL is out of date.

+If you're not experienced with making system changes, I suggest leaving it as is for the time being.
+The version warning is not a significant security concern, and the upcoming version of MAMP will have an updated version of OpenSSL bundled in rendering this a moot issue.

+If you want to learn more, or decide you do want to upgrade, you can read the full details below.

+The procedures outlined below have only been tested on Mac El Capitan 10.11.3 so far.
+Instructions may vary for different versions.

+## OpenSSL and Composer

 When installing Composer on Mac, you may be told your OpenSSL library is out of date: